 Codemode

 Codemode lets LLMs write and execute code that orchestrates your tools, instead of calling them one at a time.
-Inspired by CodeAct ↗, it works because LLMs are better at writing code than making individual tool calls — they have seen millions of lines of real-world TypeScript but only contrived tool-calling examples.
+Inspired by CodeAct ↗, it works because LLMs are better at writing code than making individual tool calls — they have seen millions of lines of real-world code but only contrived tool-calling examples.

 Codemode is most useful when the LLM needs to: